CafeVariomeUoL/cv3-docs/Writerside/topics/uploading-metadata.md

 ## Using the file uploader

-If the metadata is large in quantity, or if the metadata is being exported from another system, it's better to use the file uploader to upload the metadata.
-It does, however, requires the metadata to be in a specific format to allow direct ingestion.
+If there is a larger quantity of metadata, or if the metadata is being exported from another system, it's better to use the file uploader to upload the metadata.
+It does, however, require the metadata to be in a specific format to allow direct ingestion.

 > The file uploader cannot override metadata entries.
 If you upload a new version of existing entry there will be duplications. **Please remove the old entries before uploading the new ones.**
 > {style="warning"}

 ### Metadata file format

 The metadata file to be uploaded should be in JSON format.
-It should be an array containing one or multiple objects, each object being a meta source.
+It should be an array containing one or multiple objects, with each object being a meta source.
 The structure of the meta-source should follow the [meta-source model](metadata-discovery-model.md), but some fields can be omitted or left empty.
 The following is an example of a metadata file:

 <code-block src="json/MetaSource.minimum.json" collapsed-title="MetaSource.minimum.json" collapsible="true" lang="json" />